 Any student with a bachelor’s degree who has been admitted to or is currently enrolled in the Master’s of Public Health Program at Northeastern is eligible to pursue a Graduate Certificate in Women’s, Gender, and Sexuality Studies, MPH option.
 Applicants should have at least a “B” average in their graduate course work (or undergraduate for entering students).

-There is no formal process for declaring your intention to obtain the certificate.
-Interested students currently enrolled in the Master of Public Health in Urban Health Program should contact Alisa Lincoln, Shan Mohammed, or Alison Gillis, to discuss their options for completing the certificate alongside their disciplinary coursework.
+Interested students currently enrolled in the Master of Public Health in Urban Health Program should contact Alisa Lincoln, Shan Mohammed, or Alison Gillis, to discuss their options for completing the certificate alongside their disciplinary coursework and should then complete this simple online form, which will enable the WGSS program coordinator to add the certificate to your degree audit.

 Graduate Consortium in Women’s Studies